Stylish Reformed Gothic Solid Oak Bookcase with Soft Color - Victorian Antique

 Description

 Stylish, restored Gothic solid oak shelf unit with a delicate color, featuring a cavetto cornice with carved embellishments for framing above the protruding section with 3 height-adjustable shelves.
 On the sides, an additional open section with shelves surrounded by elegant pilasters.
-The base has 4 panel doors concealing the shelves, all equipped with original working locks and keys, standing on a plinth.
-This Victorian shelf unit has been restored and is ready to be placed in your home.
+The base has 4 panel doors closing the shelves, all equipped with original working locks and keys, standing on a plinth.
+This Victorian shelf unit has been restored and is ready to be placed in a home.
 It is divided into 2 sections, upper and lower.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Attributes / Details